evan-woodworth/reading-notes/docs/README.md

 ### Class 17 Reading

 1. Describe “The Cloud”
-    "The Cloud" refers to everything that is accesible over the internet.
+    "The Cloud" refers to everything that is accessible over the internet.
 2. What is a container (as it relates to computers and servers)?
     A package containing application code and any libraries and dependencies that it might need.
 3. What is auto-scaling?